todstoychev/Paginator/README.md

 ```$page``` is the current page.

+Use string based queries.
+You can use also the active record class and his methods, but keep in mind that this method is a little bit buggy and does not give good results.
+This will be fixed in the future.

 ## Template helpers:

 For each one helper the uri parameter must be in the following format: